 Bureau of the UN-Women Executive Board

-Ambassador and Permanent Representative of Tunisia to the United Nations
+- President: H.E.
+Mr. Jukka Salovaara, Ambassador and Permanent Representative of Finland to the United Nations

 - Vice President: H.E.
 Mrs. Victoria Mangay Sulimani, Ambassador and Deputy Permanent Representative of Sierra Leone to the United Nations

 - Vice President: H.E.
 Mr. Enkhbold Vorshilov, Ambassador and Permanent Representative of Mongolia to the United Nations

 - Vice President: Ms. Eka Kipiani, Counsellor, Permanent Mission of Georgia to the United Nations

 The Vice President representing GRULAC is still pending nomination.